brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: "Hi, I'm Bruce."
 # Populates the `meta description` for a page
-summary: "I’m an independent Frontend Web Developer / UI Engineer living in West Sussex, England and have been helping companies and businesses build their websites for a number of years."
+summary: "I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004."

 # Populates the opening / `lead` text on a page
 lead:
-  - Originally from South Africa but now living in West Sussex, England.
-Here's a bit more <a href="/about">about me</a> and the <a href="/work">work that I do</a>.
+  - I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004.

 # Page-specific metadata content added to the `<head>`
 # head: "